 In the past, cover letters served as an introduction to an applicant’s resume — but much has changed since these documents were in fashion.
 Think of all the different ways that candidates communicate with hiring managers and recruiters during the hiring process: between emails, phone calls, virtual meetings, and interviews, don’t you think there is already ample opportunity to get a feel for an applicant’s work history and personality without requiring a cover letter?

 Unless your candidate is applying for a position that heavily involves creative writing, like a content writer or in your marketing department, strong writing skills aren’t typically required to perform everyday duties.
 Applicants know this and just see taking the time to rework cover letters to fit each individual job they’re applying for as a waste of time.
-Remember, there are nearly 2 vacant roles for every current job seeker — if you make your application any harder than it has to be, they’ll move on to the next open position.
+If you make your application process any harder than it has to be, potential candidates will just move on to the next open position.

 Require either an application or a resume

 Depending on the position you’re hiring for, you might want to require a resume.
 If that’s the case, it makes perfect sense to require a resume and a few fields for contact information, but other than that, don’t make applicants fill out additional fields about their work history since it’s already provided on their submitted resume.
-Like we said earlier, applicants don’t want to keep repeating the same information over and over again when applying to jobs.
+Like we said earlier, applicants don’t want to keep repeating the same information over and over again in the application process.

 However, many roles don’t require applicants to submit a resume, like in the healthcare industry.
-In this case, make a resume submission optional and simply require the candidate’s contact information and other essentials.
+In this case, make a resume submission optional and simply require the candidate’s contact information and other essentials in your online application.
 You’ll still have plenty of time during the hiring process to gather their work experience and other necessary credentials before you make a decision.